 As the ECM starts to fail, the wrong messages get sent to the engine, creating an imbalance.
-The faulty computer leads to a misfiring condition.
+A faulty computer leads to misfiring.
 In extreme cases, the car might even stall while sitting at a traffic light.

-However, these symptoms are erratic.
-One day the car might run fine and the next day, it can be challenging to control.
-There’s no pattern to the severity or frequency when the ECM is going out.
+However, these symptoms will be erratic.
+One day, the car might run fine and the next day, it could be challenging to control.
+There’s no pattern to the severity or frequency of symptoms when the ECM is going out.

 3. Performance Issues